SEC760: Advanced Exploit Development for Penetration Testers

 - VMware Workstation, Fusion, or Player.
 A 30-day free trial is available at http://www.vmware.com.
 VMware will send you a time-limited serial number if you register for the trial on its website.
 VirtualBox is also acceptable, though not thoroughly tested.

-- The following three (unpatched, base install) virtual machines.
+- The following four (unpatched, base install) virtual machines, preferably not Enterprise Version.
 This is mandatory!

 - Bring your own copy of Backtrack or Kali Linux